The important information for employees can be located on our web site at http://www.StaffingSolutionsEnterprises.com

 Social Network Policy

-Social networks (Facebook, Instagram, Twitter, You Tube, On-line Shopping, etc.) are popular forms of social networks.
+Social networks (including Facebook, Instagram, Twitter, You Tube but not limited) are popular forms of social networks.
 Only sites that are business related should be accessed or used during or within the work environment.
 All other sites should be accessed from your personal devices.
 Employees must understand and take care that any profile link to their place of employment should not contain anything that could be potentially embarrass or otherwise reflect poorly on SSE or a client.

 SSE employees are not permitted to access personal social networks during work hours or on Company computers, hosting environment or other Company provided devices.
 Employees are required to comply with SSE policies concerning confidentially and proprietary information.
 Employees are not to discuss information that the Company or a client requests not to be discussed for confidentially or legal reasons.